klayu/t2/content/en/blog/passive-income-on-h1b.md

 **First, some basics :**

 T-bills, T-notes, and T-bonds are different types of U.S. Treasury securities with varying maturities and characteristics.
-This of these as "Fixed Deposit" or "Certificates of Deposits" with US Fedral Government.
+Think of these as "Fixed Deposit" or "Certificates of Deposits" with US Fedral Government.

 **Treasury Bills (T-bills):** T-bills are short-term debt securities with a maturity of one year or less.
 They are issued at a discount to their face value and do not pay periodic interest payments.
 Instead, investors earn interest by buying T-bills at a discount and receiving the full face value upon maturity.
 T-bills are considered one of the safest investments because they are backed by the U.S. government.